 "Federal land management agencies do not have adequate data for making informed decisions and measuring the agencies' progress in reducing fuels."

 "Data are not available to better prioritize communities and projects for funding" and "On the basis of our review, LANDFIRE is the only proposed research project so far that appears capable of producing consistent national inventory data for improving the prioritization of fuel projects and communities."
 (GAO-02-259)

-The LANDFIRE Program provides operations and maintenance activities, ensuring LANDFIRE data products remain useful and accessible to the user community.
+The LF Program provides operations and maintenance activities, ensuring LF data products remain useful and accessible to the user community.
 In 2008, the Business Case and Technical Plan addressed:

 In 2010 a General Management Evaluation (GME) and Futures Forum were conducted as the project transitioned to an Operations and Maintenance program.
 These efforts were initiated to improve the effectiveness of future program efforts.
 LF products are kept current and useful by incorporating user contributed disturbance, treatments, and feedback and remotely sensed disturbances in each version.